 Unlimited number of Class A and Class B Units at \$10 per unit.
-Limited Partners holding Class A Units are entitled to a distribution of 6% and Class B Units are entitled to a distribution of 6.5% of the subscription amount.
-Distributions of 5.5% and 6% were paid for the first two months in the fiscal year for Class A units and Class B units respectively.
+Limited Partners holding Class A Units are entitled to a distribution of 6.00% and Class B Units are entitled to a distribution of 6.50% of the subscription amount.
 These units cannot be redeemed during the first 12 months following the subscription.
-No fee is applicable on Class A Units if redeemed after 12 months of the subscription.
-However, Class B units are subject to a redemption fee of 2% if these units are redeemed between 12 to 24 months and 1% if redeemed between 24 to 36 months.
+No fee is applicable on some Class A Units if redeemed after 12 months of the subscription.
+A redemption fee of 2% is applicable if these Class B units are redeemed between 12 to 24 months.
+Class B Units are subject to a 1% redemption fee if redeemed between 24 to 36 months.